zero-to-mastery/resources/moocs.md

 - [FullStackOpen](https://fullstackopen.com/en/): This course will introduce you to modern JavaScript-based web development.
 The main focus is on building single page applications with ReactJS that use REST APIs built with Node.js.
 Learn React, Redux, Node.js, MongoDB, and GraphQL in one go!

+- [INTRO TO WEB DEV V2](https://btholt.github.io/intro-to-web-dev-v2/): Welcome to an intro to web development.
+I'm really excited to teach you a bit about how to become a web developer.
+In this course we assume you know absolutely nothing about writing code.
+We do assume that you have a basic grasp of how to operate your computer: how to browse the Internet, how to operate your operating system, how to use a keyboard and mouse, etc.

 ### Front-End

 - [CSS Reference](https://cssreference.io/): An online guide to CSS that features complete descriptions, examples of usage, and illustrated/animated examples of the most popular CSS properties.